dlang/DIPs/DIPs/DIP1xxx-YS.md

 However, this DIP does not preclude such features from being implemented in a future extension of the language.

-Consider the follwing example of a function invocation in D:
+Consider the following example of a function invocation in D:

 ```d
 DecimalNumber product = CalculateProduct(values, 7, false, null);